 A domain name is the website address of your site.
 So, for instance, for www.google.com, the domain name is google.com.
 The .com or .net portion of the domain name is called the extension or the suffix.
 The most popular (and sought after) extension is .com.
 After .com, the most popular extensions are .net, .org (which is used primarily by non-profit organizations), and .biz (not recommended as it's sometimes used by scammy companies).
 There are many more extensions, mostly by country, but you should always try to get .com.
 As of 2014 new domain extensions were released for different types of websites.
 So instead of .com you could get, say, .builders, .cleaning, .florist, .contractors, .plumbing, .diamonds, and hundreds more.
-However, as of 2016, these types of domains still have not become popular, so we recommend against using them.
+However, as of 2018, these domain extensions never caught on, so I recommend against using them.

 Domain names are registered with a domain name "registrar".
 The registrar often handles web hosting as well, so it's usually best to use the same company for your domain name and web hosting.
 You can go with a company like godaddy.com or register.com.
 But if your web designer also handles domain names and web hosting, your best bet is to go through your web designer as they can set up your accounts for you.

 A domain name costs an average of $10 to $30 per year depending on the company you use and how long you register the domain name for.
 A longer registration period often means a lower price per year.
 You can register and pre-pay for a domain name on a yearly basis, for one year, or up to ten years.
 It's best to go with a longer period; if you register for a shorter period and you forget to renew, you could lose the domain name and someone else can buy it.

 One of the most important things to remember about registering a domain name is to make sure you are the registrant (the person who legally owns the domain name).
 Find out why and how in our blog titled "Domain Name Theft".